Human and labour rights violations

 Living wages and living income

 The International Labour Organizaton defines a living wage as a basic human right under several conventions and recommendations (e.g. ILO Convention 95 and ILO Convention 131).
 As opposed to living wages, a living income is not as clearly conceptualised.
-While the idea as such is also considered to fall under protections of international human rights law, to date no regulations exist that would govern said right.
+While the idea as such is also considered to fall under protections of international human rights law (right to an adequate standard of living), recognition is very slow.

 According to the ILO, many of the millions of people working in agriculture worldwide are affected by low pay.
 Although no concrete numbers exist, the ILO estimates that